adamwalzer/vscode-scss-lint/README.md

 ## Known Issues

-At this time there are no known issues, but please feel free to report any you come across.
+Known issues are tracked on github.
+Feel free to post them there or resolve some of the issues you see.

 ## Release Notes